SebasOcampoo/IoTCamp/readme.md

 * Utilities: script and other

+In order to test FinalProjects:

+* Clone this repository
+* Follow [this](FinalProjects) instructions to create the cloud infrastructure and configure the projects
+* Run the project!

-In order to test:
+In order to complete the demo:

-* clone this repository
+* Clone this repository
-* configure your connection strings as described in the projects' readme
+* Start from InitialProjects
+* Complete the code, create the cloud infrastructure and configure your projects following [this](InitialProjects) instructions
+* Run your project!

-Use the following commad to avoid committing config files
+Use the following commad to avoid committing config file:

 ```
 git update-index --assume-unchanged InitialProjects/*/*.config